SVG file icon

 Discover and nurture the next generation of artists of the Pacific Northwest and Japan.

-End of Summer will continue, that is for sure.
-It will evolve according to Matt’s plans with his deep commitment to making a place to find, nurture and protect artists and their ideas...to help a diverse group of artists experience the world together.
-Matt’s dream of building a global community whose collective goal was to create an empathetic place for all of us to grow through art, self-expression remains our mission.
+Matt’s dream of building a global community, whose collective goal was to create an empathetic place for all of us to grow through art, self-expression and cultural exchange of ideas remains our mission.

 Respectfully,